daos-stack/daos/src/utils/py/README.md

 `DaosObj` is a Python class representing a DAOS object.
 Functionality such as creating/deleting objects in a container, 'punching' objects (delete an object from the specified transaction only), and object query.

-`IORequest` is a Python class representing a DAOS transaction.
-Functionality is exposed to create, delete, and modify DAOS transactions.
+`IORequest` is a Python class representing a read or write request against a DAOS object.

 Several classes exist for management purposes as well:
 ```python